AN OVERVIEW OF OUR SOFTWARE COURSES

 |Course %||Final grade|

 See the first FAQ, above.
 You can do the work in the lab.
-You will check out a textbook in the lab and login to your Canvas account for instrucitons.
+You will check out a textbook in the lab and login to your Canvas account for instructions.

 You will need to login to the Canvas website and connect to your course.
 You will find instructions on using your student registration information to login.

 If you work in the lab, you can check out a textbook to use in the lab.
-If you own the software on your own computer, you can buy the textbook and work from home.
+If you have a subscription the Adobe software on your own computer, you can buy the textbook and work from home.

-No, you may use the equipment in the CBE lab, building 19, room 216.
+No, you may use the equipment in the CBE lab.
 You can use your own equipment; these classes are a good way to "try before you buy" if a computer purchase is in your plans.
 The Adobe software is available in other campus labs, but you will need to purchase the textbook to work outside the CBE lab, or you work at home.

 The labs are normally open Monday through Friday, 7:30am til 4:00pm.